yogyang/review/share/sbt/How_to_Understand_SBT_marp.md

 * trigger the compile of the project you depend on
 * add the compile classes to your class path

---
+---

 ### Why does it fail?
-How to fix?

-Â In Project/CustomeSettings.scala
+In Project/CustomeSettings.scala

 ```scala
 import sbt.{Setting, taskKey, settingKey}